Non Expedit: Origins

 In 1861, the newly unified Kingdom of Italy held its first political elections.
-Although the Holy See neither officially imposed or discouraged abstention, Don Giacomo Margotti, director of the daily newspaper L'Armonia, publicly endorsed abstention on 7 January 1861 by signing his editorial, "nè eletti, nè elettori" ("Be neither elected nor electors.").
+Although the Holy See neither officially imposed or discouraged abstention, Don Giacomo Margotti, director of the daily newspaper L'Armonia, publicly endorsed abstention on 7 January 1861 by signing his editorial, "Nè eletti, nè elettori" ("Be neither elected nor electors.").
 L'Armonia had a circulation of over 60,000, and Margotti thereby popularized the axiom among Italian Catholics.

 The principle was criticized by political moderates, who accused Catholics of failing in their duty to society and to the newly unified Italy.
 Prior to the declaration of non expedit, there had been a few eminent representatives of Catholic interests in the Italian Parliament, such as Augusto Conti, Vito d'Ondes Reggio, and Cesare Cantù.

 However, the electoral laws of Italy at the time limited the electorate to fewer than 700,000 people, and the government manipulated the elections, making the passage of anti-Catholic laws appear unpreventable.
 The principle also had the genuine support of many Catholics, who opposed parliamentary government and (particularly in the former states of Parma, Modena, Tuscany, and the former Kingdom of the Two Sicilies) remained supporters of the dispossessed Catholic princes.
 The principle also suspended inter-Catholic political conflicts between the Catholics of the former Kingdom of Sardinia and Austrian provinces, which division could have weakened Catholic political power.

 Formalization

-In the years following unification, various Vatican bodies made several official pronouncements in favor of abstention.
+In the years following unification, various bodies of the Holy See made several official pronouncements in favor of abstention.
 In June and September 1864 and February and March 1865, the Apostolic Penitentiary declined requests for clarifications regarding the participation of Catholics in elections.
 On December 1, 1866, however, the dicastery broke with this practice to affirm that a Catholic could accept a seat in parliament "on condition of publicly declaring his intention never to approve laws contrary to the Church."
 This declaration gave rise to various interpretations and disagreements, leading to the first official intervention in January 1868.
 Over the following years, a series of clarifications and declarations were issued, culminating in a ban on participation in Italian political life in 1886: